frojasg1/pattern_to_string_list_for_algebraic_notation_chess_moves/README.md

 ("KQRBN" for English, "RDTAC" for Spanish, ...)

-So the dictionaries of all supported languages, have to be tunned adding the chess moves.
+So the OCR dictionaries of all supported languages, have to be tunned adding the chess moves.

-I am planning to do that in the creation of a Docker image I am using in a server in the cloud.
+I am planning to do that OCR dictionary tunning in the creation of a Docker image I am using in a server in the cloud.

-That Docker will be exposing a rest api, which will accept a file with the image, and a language name to be used, and returns a json with the result of the recogition.
+That Docker will be exposing a rest api, which will accept a file with the image, and a language name to be used, and will return a json with the result of the OCR recogition.

-Then, ChessPdfBrowser users (ChessPdfBrowser is a java desktop application), will be able to use that resource, and experience a (hopefully) equivalent functionality when working with scanned Pdfs, than when using not scanned ones.
+Then, ChessPdfBrowser users (ChessPdfBrowser is a Java desktop application), will be able to use that resource, and experience a (hopefully) equivalent functionality when working with scanned Pdfs, than when using pdfbox library when working with not scanned ones.

-Then, the aim is to create all possible "words" (or a super set of them) in a chess game written in algebraic notation for every of the supported languages.
+Then, the aim of this repository, is to program a script for creating all possible "words" (or a super set of them) in a chess game written in algebraic notation for every of the supported languages.

 ## How the script works